praekeltfoundation/vumi/docs/intro/tutorial02.rst

 .. note::

     Remember your virtual environment should be active.
-Activate it by running running ``. ve/bin/activate``.
+Activate it by running running ``source ve/bin/activate``.

 XMPP Transport Worker
 =====================